 No visit to Plymouth would be complete without visiting Smeaton’s Tower.
 Located on Plymouth Hoe, this is the third Eddystone lighthouse, re-erected following the building of the current, fourth lighthouse.
 Built by engineer John Smeaton, the tower is a memorial to his revolutionary design, which became the inspiration for future lighthouse design.
-Climb the 93 steps and from the top, you can see the current Eddystone lighthouse in the distance on a clear day.
+You can climb the 93 steps.
+From the top, you can see the current Eddystone lighthouse in the distance on a clear day.

 As well as finding Smeaton’s Tower here, the Hoe is an excellent viewpoint from which to view Plymouth Sound.
 Sir Francis Drake is reputed to have played bowls here when the Spanish Armada fleet was first spotted.

 Close to Smeaton’s tower is the Naval Memorial, built in 1924 to commemorate sailors who were lost at sea and had no grave.